goatface/scripts/README.md

 You probably want to be using [JabRef](http://jabref.sourceforge.net/) to manage your library.bib file.
 It's awesome...

+##mkdbjail
+Makes a chroot jail ('sandbox') for DropBox.

+It's designed for Gentoo, but probably could work fairly easily on most GNU/Linux systems.
+I'm not personally a huge fan of DropBox, but I've been known to use it from time to time when my own server is being pesky.
+I'm also not a fan of proprietary software.
+Secret proprietary software whose main function is to manipulate my personal files sounds really dangerous to me.
+As a result, I stick it into a chroot jail so that, almost no matter what they have going on inside that black box, all that can happen is to bork its own playground.

+Definitely not what I'd call _one of my favorite shell scripts_ since I don't use it too often.
+But the wiki page was not only fairly erroneous before I made this, but so tedius mostly with commands to copy-and-paste.
+I recently re-installed my distro, so I'll be doing this again at some point, whence I will take a look at this, update, and possibly improve it.
+I think it was literally living only on the Discussion page on the Gentoo wiki, so it might get a larger audience here.

 ##mplall
 Loops over media files, kind of like `cp -r *` if you could do `mplayer -r *`.
 A low overhead, no-nonsense, single command to pilot mplayer or mplayer2.
 I use it every day.